joakimk/session_tracker/README.md

 If redis is accessible through $redis, you don't have to give it as an argument to SessionTracker.new.

+Read the spec and/or code to see how it works.

 ## Contributing

 1. Fork it